spollard/josh-works.github.io/drafts/_2017-08-09-local-politics-the-horror.md

 I think I've laid out a pretty strong reason why I shouldn't be trusted in political office.
 I think democracy/a democratic republic is the last-bad system of rule we've found so far, but I have zero reflexive trust in "the process".

-Believe it or not, I believe there is *enormous* value you people in a community "coming together" to decide how something should be handled, but if one of those people happens to exercise the [only legitimate use of physical violence against someone else](), it's not a fair meeting.
+Believe it or not, I believe there is *enormous* value you people in a community "coming together" to decide how something should be handled, but if one of those people happens to have a [monopoly on violence](https://en.wikipedia.org/wiki/Monopoly_on_violence), it's not a fair meeting.

 To that end, I have already started talking with people who care deeply about how Golden develops as a community.
 I love their input, I love running ideas by them, and how their set of concerns and interests balances my obviously-insane ideas about how the world should work.

 I've attempted to paint my political leaning in the most critical way possible, and I'm going to keep this post easy to find.

-As I *shudder* _campaign_ later, I plan on driving as many people as I can to this post.
+As I *shudder* campaign later, I plan on driving as many people as I can to this post.
 If I actually get appointed to the city council, I don't want anyone to claim I tricked them or misled them on what I plan on doing.

 ### Misc resources (link to these above)